Introduction to Selenium

 2. Selenium Remote Control

 Paul Hammant created it to overcome the issue of SOP (same-origin policy).
 This policy prohibits JavaScript code from accessing the elements of the domain other than the parent domain.
-So Paul created RC to act as an HTTP proxy to make the browser believe that the Selenium core and web application to be tested are from the same domain.
+Paul created RC as an HTTP proxy to make the browser believe that the Selenium core and web application to be tested is from the same domain.
 It is also called Selenium 1.

 3. WebDriver

 Simon Stewart created it in 2006.
-It was the first testing framework that was cross-platform and that could control the browser from the OS level.
+It was the first testing framework that was cross-platform, and that could control the browser from the OS level.
 It is more efficient than both the Selenium IDE and RC as it is faster than both.
-It does not rely on JavaScript for automation purposes, and it directly communicates with the browser to control it.
+It does not rely on JavaScript for automation and directly communicates with the browser to control it.

 4. Selenium Grid

 Patrick Lightbody developed it.
-It is used together with Selenium RC to run tests on remote machines.
+Users use it together with Selenium RC to run tests on remote machines.
 It can run parallel tests (multiple tests) across different browsers and machines at the same time.
 It saves time and increases efficiency.

 Working with Selenium

 It is a web application testing software suite comprising four components.
-Now while working with it, the first task is to appropriately choose the right tool among the four according to your needs.
+While working with it, the first task is to appropriately choose the right tool among the four according to your needs.

 Now we will see when to work with which tool: